General Support Program

 Goals

-• Support arts and cultural opportunities among residents of all ages through education and outreach programs and opportunities for personal artistic expression and participation.
+• Support arts and cultural opportunities among residents of all ages through education, outreach programs, and opportunities for personal artistic expression and participation.

-• Encourage broad-based, community-wide participation in arts and cultural activities resulting from a diversity of programming that is accessible to all residents.
+• Encourage broad-based, community-wide participation in arts and cultural activities resulting diverse programming that is accessible to all residents.

 • Sustain a community of organizations that are responsibly governed and managed, financially sound, and assist organizations that have reached a critical stage in artistic or institutional development by encouraging the identification of internal needs important to the sustainability or growth of the organization.